 An icebreaker in the stern of the vessel

 For oil companies, one of the most important features of a vessel of this nature is that it be able to operate when there is ice in the Barents Sea.
 Currently all equipment maintenance has to be scheduled for the ice-free season, but since problems can arise at any time, companies must also be able to work when there is ice.
 If a production system has to be shut down because of equipment failure and it takes months to get the system up and running again, the financial losses can be quite high.

 The proposed ship has been designed so that it can be turned and operated with the stern facing forwards to push through the ice.
 The propeller is turned so that the powerful devices to which the propeller is attached – the so-called “head boxes” – can cut through the ice like knives.
 This allows the ship to operate as an icebreaker.

 “These units are designed to withstand ice and ice loads, but our job is to find a design that prevents them from becoming too cumbersome, which would slow the ship,” says Berge, who added that the five-metre test model of the boat had been sent to Finland in February to study how it behaves in the ice.

-Design requirements for offshore vessels
+Design requirements for an offshore vessel